 This is a tricky one.
 There are few places, even in Reykjavik that offer family rooms.
 Vacation rentals may well be the best option for family stays in Reykjavik or try Travelocity.
 Once you are outside the city, triple rooms can easily be found.
 If you are looking for a room with 4 beds or adjoining rooms it can be difficult.

 4. When is best time to visit Iceland with kids?

 There is no wrong time to visit Iceland, but of course people have many different factors that play into their decisions, so here’s a quick run down of why you should come in certain times of year.

-Summer in Iceland (June to August) is marked by three characteristics that, in my view, make this season great for families.
+Summer in Iceland (June to August) is marked by three things that make this season great for families.
 There are long, warm daylight hours searching for the midnight sun, newly-born lambs bouncing around the fields, and spotting puffins during mating season.
-The only drawback is that the summer is one of the busier, and more expensive times of year.
+The only drawback is that the summer is it‘s one of the busier, and more expensive times of year.